atan009/vimrc/README.md

 To quit the undo tree, press `q`.

-For more explanation on Gundo, go to [Gundo: Graph your Vim undo tree in style.] (http://sjl.bitbucket.org/gundo.vim/)
+For more explanation about Gundo, go to [Gundo: Graph your Vim undo tree in style.] (http://sjl.bitbucket.org/gundo.vim/)

 ###Plugin #8 - Solarized:
 -------------------------